 I next tried a product called Pickle Crisp, and I did get some fairly nice pickles.
 It is a granule that you add to each jar.

 Put out by Ball you can usually find it where you buy canning supplies.
-I'm sure it is on Amazon too.

 But I don't want to always count on this product being available. (that self-reliant part of me goes deep!)